hiejulia/jhipster-distributed-system-computing/distributed-crawler/readme.md

 # Distributed crawler
++ Distributed—should have the ability to execute in a distributed environment across multiple machines.
++ Performance and efficiency—capable of making efficient use of system resources, i.e., processor, storage, and network bandwidth.
+Crawlers downloading a site for the first time is likely to download all the available archives.
++ Scalable—capable of scaling up the crawl rate by adding extra machines and bandwidth.
++ Extensible—should be designed to be extensible to cope up with new data formats and new fetch protocols.
+To be extensible, the crawler architecture should be modular.
++ Network-load dispersion:Multiple crawling processesof a parallel crawler may run at geographically distantlocations, each downloading “geographically-adjacent”pages.
+For example, a process in Germany may down-load all European pages, while another one in Japancrawls all Asian pages.
+In this way, we candispersethe network load to multiple regions.
+In particular,this dispersion might be necessary when a single net-work cannot handle the heavy load from a large-scalecrawl.

+# Technical feature
++ Config Quartz in clustering mode for distributed scheduling backed my MySQL

+# Distributed OS, Distributed memory, Distributed file system
+# Distributing download
++ Thread download
++ batch download

+# Caching download

+# Stack
++ Apache Nutch - Nutch distributed and scalable, using concepts known as Hadoop and MapReduce.
+    + HyperSQL
++ Deployment :
++
++

+# More technical details
 + 20 AWS EC2 machines
 + HashTable
 + Distrubuted scheduling Quart in clustering mode for distributed scheduling backed by MySQL